schuchard/prettier-schematic/README.md

 Without any CLI arguments the [default](https://prettier.io/docs/en/options.html) Prettier options will be applied.
 The defaults can be changed in one of two ways:

 - modifying the `./prettier.config.js` after the schematic runs
-- passing a CLI flag with the desired value for any of the options
+- passing a flag to the schematic with the desired value for any of the options
   - `ng g @schuchard/prettier:add --printWidth=100 --tabWidth=4`

 ```json